Fame (David Bowie song): "Fame '90"

 A remixed version of "Fame" was released by EMI in 1990 to coincide with the Sound+Vision Tour, the release of the Changesbowie compilation, and the Pretty Woman soundtrack.
-Bowie wanted to remix a successful American single for the tour and album release; of the two options ("Let's Dance" and "Fame"), "Let's Dance" was simply too recent.
+Bowie wanted to remix a successful American single for the tour and album release; of the two options ("Let's Dance" and "Fame"), "Let's Dance" was deemed to be too recent.
 Bowie liked the choice: "It covers a lot of ground, Fame; it stands up really well in time.
 It still sounds potent.
 It's quite a nasty, angry little song.
 I quite like that."
-The "Gass Mix" was subsequently included on the Pretty Woman soundtrack.
+For the Sound+Vision tour, Bowie would incorporate elements of "Fame '90" into the live production.

 Regarding the remix, Spitz states: "The best thing you can say about "Fame '90" is that it's much better than the Police's "Don't Stand So Close to Me '86" but far inferior to George Michael's "Freedom!
 '90".
-Ultimate Classic Rock called it a "now happily forgotten" remix and placed it at number 104 in a list ranking every Bowie single from worst to best.
+Ultimate Classic Rock called it a "now happily forgotten" remix and placed it at number 104 (out of 119) in a list ranking every Bowie single from worst to best.